 Sale of Animals

-Paws for Life believes that pet shops and related industries are directly responsible for pet homelessness and animal suffering.
+Paws for Life believes that pet shops, which support and finance inhumane commercial breeding operations, and related industries are directly responsible for pet homelessness and animal suffering.
 These industries exploit the novelty appeal of various animals at the expense of their well-being.
 They often encourage impulse purchases without insuring that the buyer is well equipped and knowledgeable to provide proper and humane care.

 Paws for Life opposes the animal procurement practices used in the majority of the pet shop industry and encourages the public to realize that breed registries are not a guarantee of quality.
 We support legislation restricting or banning mass-producing breeding facilities, commercial breeders and backyard breeders, and requiring inspection and licensure.

 In recognizing that commercial breeding exists, Paws for Life believes that current state laws relating to mass production and breeding must be more strongly enforced and stricter criteria developed to ensure the health and welfare of all animals used in these facilities.

 Puppy Mills: Paws for Life believes that puppy mills are a cruel exploitation of dogs.
 The female dogs are little more than breeding machines and are usually condemned to a life of isolation in a dirty, cramped cage with inadequate food, exercise, socialization and veterinary care.
 Even if the living conditions are adequate, the indiscriminate breeding of dogs adds significantly to the pet homelessness problem and causes suffering, torment, fear, pain, disease and early death.